eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V21.md

 - [Cygwin](https://cygwin.com/install.html), which provides a Unix-style command line interface.
 Install all packages in the `Devel` category.
 In the `Archive` category, install the packages `zip` and `unzip`.
 In the `Utils` category, install the `cpio` package.
 Install any further package dependencies that are identified by the installer.
 More information about using Cygwin can be found [here](https://cygwin.com/docs.html).
 - [Windows JDK 20](https://api.adoptopenjdk.net/v3/binary/latest/20/ga/windows/x64/jdk/openj9/normal/adoptopenjdk), which is used as the boot JDK.
 - [Microsoft Visual Studio 2022](https://aka.ms/vs/17/release/vs_community.exe), which is the default compiler level used by OpenJDK21.
-- [Freemarker V2.3.8](https://sourceforge.net/projects/freemarker/files/freemarker/2.3.8/freemarker-2.3.8.tar.gz/download) - only when building with `--with-cmake=no`
 - [LLVM/Clang](https://releases.llvm.org/7.0.0/LLVM-7.0.0-win64.exe)
 - [NASM Assembler v2.13.03 or newer](https://www.nasm.us/pub/nasm/releasebuilds/?C=M;O=D)